CiscoDevNet/terraform-provider-fmc/docs/data-sources/ftd_platform_settings_syslog_event_list.md

 ### Read-Only

 - `event_classes` (Attributes List) List of event classes. (see [below for nested schema](#nestedatt--event_classes))
-- `message_ids` (Set of String) Enter Syslog Message ID.
-Use hyphen to specify range of IDs
+- `message_ids` (Set of String) Syslog Message IDs.
+Use hyphen to specify range of IDs.
 - `name` (String) Name of the event list.
 - `type` (String) Type of the object; this value is always 'EventList'.